-You must not commence your project until you have an executed grant agreement with the Commonwealth.
+You must not commence your project until you execute a grant agreement with the Commonwealth.

 5. The assessment criteria

 You must address all assessment criteria in your application.
 We will assess your application based on the weighting given to each technical criterion and against the non-weighted (non-technical) Overall Value and Risk of the project assessment criterion.